peterhinch/micropython-touch/README.md

 freeze('/mnt/qnap2/Scripts/modules/rp2_modules')
 ```
 The directory `/mnt/qnap2/Scripts/modules/rp2_modules` contains only a symlink
-to the `gui` directory of the `micropython-micro-gui` source tree.
+to the `gui` directory of the `micropython-touch` source tree.
 The freezing
 process follows symlinks and respects directory structures.

 It is usually best to keep `hardware_setup.py` unfrozen for ease of making